EdgeApp/edge-conventions/readme.md

 ## Coding Conventions

-* Use two or more words or the prefix `Abc` when naming exported variables, exported classes, and exported types
+* Use two or more words or the prefix `Edge` when naming exported variables, exported classes, and exported types

 ```javascript
 // incorrect